 The ‘Nose’ would like to delve deeper.. but I will have to wait for the third bus…

 And then there is wood.
-Many still use the traditional large botte, although I doubt if any use the cherry wood of yesteryear, while others have moved, all or in part, to french oak barriques.
+Many still use the traditional large Slavonian oak botti, although few use the cherry and chestnut wood of yesteryear.
+Many have moved, all or in part, to french oak barriques.
 Smaller oak will of course promote more rapid maturation, while the larger the volume and older the oak the more slowly it progresses… the law stipulates two years maturation for Amarone DOCG and four years for Amarone Reserva but in the traditional botti – large casks – it might be left longer.
 In the tasting we were shown a variety of styles.

 This tasting showed a range of styles from the more traditional to the super modern.
 There is something for everyone, so jump aboard.